FAQ's &

 I have prior commitments through June, will that affect me making the team?

 Not at all!
 We fully expect you to follow through with your prior commitments and studio recital dates - you will not be penalized for this.
-Please just communicate as far in advance as possible so that we can make a plan.
+Please just communicate as far in advance as possible so that we can make a plan together.

 Can I still take studio classes and be on the dance team?